EcoJulia/EcoSISTEM.jl/docs/src/HPC.md

 ./submit_scot --input Scotland_run.jl --nprocs 6 --walltime 1:00:00 --dir /home/username/run1
 ```
 The command above must be run from the directory where `submit_scot`, `Scotland_run.jl` (the
-experiment script in this case) and `Project.toml` are.
-These will be copied to a new folder
+experiment script in this case), `setup.jl` and `Project.toml` are.
+These will be copied to
-at the provided path, `/home/username/run1`.
-At that path, a `log.txt` file will contain the
+a new folder at the provided path, `/home/username/run1`.
+At that path, a `log.txt` file
-logs of the job.
-The `mail-type ALL` option makes it such that an email is sent informing of
+will contain the logs of the job.
+The `mail-type ALL` option makes it such that an email is
-the conclusion of the job, and it can be changed or removed.
+sent informing of the conclusion of the job, and it can be changed or removed.

 ## Further resources